Skip to main content

 Rev. Dr. Joseph R. Jordan Memorial Fund

 Established in 2016, The Rev. Dr. Joseph R. Jordan Memorial Fund was established by family members and friends to perpetuate the legacy of a beloved pastor and community leader.
-The fund will provide a stipend of $1,000 to a senior pastor that is seeking to obtain a graduate degree at an accredited institution.
-The applicant must be a member of the Council of Baptist Pastors of Detroit and Vicinity, Inc., an organization where Rev. Jordan served as a president.
-Rev. Jordan served as the Senior Pastor of Corinthian Baptist Church in Hamtramck for over 40 years from 1973-2004.
+The fund will provide a stipend of $1,500 to a minister or pastor serving in a Baptist church who is seeking to obtain an undergraduate or graduate degree from an accredited institution.
+Pastor Jordan served as a president of the Council of Baptist Pastors of Detroit and Vicinity, Inc. He was the Senior Pastor of Corinthian Baptist Church in Hamtramck for over 40 years from 1973-2004.
 While he was married with a family, in the early years of his pastorate he was bi vocational and supplemented his income as a licensed electrician.
 He was committed to education and ultimately obtained a doctorate degree from Drew University in New Jersey.

 CRITERIA:

-The fund will provide a stipend of $1,000 to a senior pastor that is attending an accredited institute for the purposes of obtaining a graduate degree in theology, religion or some other discipline that relates to, or will assist in, ministry and/or pastoring.
+The fund will provide a stipend of $1,500 to a Baptist minister or pastor that is attending an accredited institution for the purposes of obtaining a degree in theology, religion or some other discipline that relates to, or will assist in, ministry and/or pastoring.
 Candidates should demonstrate how their ministry advocates social justice and demonstrates concern for the welfare of others.

 Effie Jean Weathers Intergenerational Development Fund